-The basic plot to Woody Woodpecker is that a couple of redneck poachers (Scott McNeil and Adrian Glynn McMorran) want to capture Woody (Eric Bauza) as he is apparently a rare species of woodpecker and worth a great deal of money, but that isn’t enough conflict for this movie because we are also introduced to corporate lawyer Lance Walters (Timothy Omundson) who after being fired by his law firm he decides to visit some inherited land he has near the Canadian border, land occupied by one Woody Woodpecker, and while there he will build some horrible atrocity of a house which could then be flipped for big bucks.
+The basic plot to Woody Woodpecker is that a couple of redneck poachers (Scott McNeil and Adrian Glynn McMorran) want to capture Woody (Eric Bauza) because he is, apparently, a rare species of woodpecker and worth a great deal of money, but that isn’t enough conflict for this movie because we are also introduced to corporate lawyer Lance Walters (Timothy Omundson) who after being fired by his law firm he decides to visit some inherited land he has near the Canadian border, land occupied by one Woody Woodpecker, and while there he will build some horrible atrocity of a house which could then be flipped for big bucks.

-Note: When Tommy first encounters the woodpecker he names him Woody but earlier we saw Woody pecking his full name into the bark of a tree, so either Tommy is an incredibly gifted guesser or Woody telepathically let the kid know his real name.
+Note: When Tommy first encounters the woodpecker he names him Woody but earlier we saw Woody pecking his full name into the bark of a tree, so either Tommy is an incredibly gifted guesser or Woody telepathically lets the kid know his real name.

 Woody Woodpecker was released theatrically in Brazil back in October of 2017, finishing second at the Brazilian box office behind Blade Runner 2049, and is now on Bluray and DVD for the rest of the world to experience, where I’m sure it will quickly find its way into the $2 bargain bins at your logical grocery store.

-• Lance is fired after winning a big case for an oil company because he bad mouthed the environment on television.
-In reality this most likely would have resulted in him getting a partnership.
+• Lance is fired after winning a big case for an oil company because he bad-mouthed the environment on television.
+In reality, this most likely would have resulted in him getting a partnership.

 • The town’s Firefly Festival ends with some dude releasing a bunch of fireflies from a big jar.
 I’m guessing the town didn’t have a fireworks budget.